xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 <h2 id="lab-news">Lab News</h2>

-[05/2026] Zixian Zhao, the first PhD student at FIL, has been awarded the Dean of Postgraduate Research's Commendation for Excellence in Academic Citizenship.
-Congratulations to Zixian!
+[05/2026] Congratulations to Zixian Zhao, the first PhD student at FIL, on receiving the Dean of Postgraduate Research's Commendation for Excellence in Academic Citizenship.

 [05/2026] Dr. Xingchen Zhang has joined the **DSIT/UKRI AIRR User Advisory Group (UAG)** as a core member.